breathbath/gotainer/README.md

         }

 If your application has other libraries that use the container, you can merge all dependency declarations into one.
-If your application is very big, you can declare small containers for your packages merge them in your main container method.
+If your application is big, you can declare small containers for your packages merge them in your main container method.

         package app_container